Board of Directors

-Deborah K. Pawlowski, IRC, Former U.S. Army Captain, Director
+Deborah K. Pawlowski, IRC, Former U.S. Army Captain, Director and Secretary

 Deb is a graduate of the United States Military Academy at West Point.
 While stationed in Germany with the United States Army, she held the positions of Platoon Leader of the 36 personnel 574th Service Support Company, Class III POL, at a major petroleum supply point; and Adjutant of the 1200+ personnel 51st Maintenance Battalion, 21st Support Command.